bbenchoff/bbenchoff.github.io/pages/Babelscope.md

 layout: default
 title: "Babelscope"
 description: "Bablescope: Finding algorithms in random data with CUDA"
-keywords: ["GPU", "Emulation", "CHIP-8", "ROM generation", "procedural generation", "computational phenomenology", "Brian Benchoff"]
+keywords: ["GPU", "Emulation", "CHIP-8", "ROM generation", "procedural generation", "Brian Benchoff"]
 author: "Brian Benchoff"
 date: 2025-06-04
-last_modified_at: 2022-06-04
+last_modified_at: 2022-07-07
-image: "/images/default.jpg"
+image: "/images/Bablescope/Fluffer.png"
 ---
 # Babelscope

 <i><b>"Computer science is no more about telescopes than astronomy is about computers"  -- Bizzaro Dijkstra</b></i>

 <div class="abstract" style="margin: 2rem 3rem; padding: 1.5rem 2rem; font-style: italic; color: #666; background-color: #fafafa; font-size: 0.95rem; line-height: 1.7; border-radius: 4px;">
    The Babelscope is a massively parallel emulation framework designed to explore the computational space of random programs.
 Building on the <a href="https://bbenchoff.github.io/pages/FiniteAtari.html">Finite Atari Machine</a>, this project generates billions of random CHIP-8 ROMs and executes them simultaneously on GPU hardware to catalog emergent behaviors.
-This project conducts a deliberate exhaustive survey of the program space looking for anything that produces interesting visual output, response to input, or exhibits complex computational patterns, from graphical glitches to sorting algorithms.
-Several interesting programs were found in this random computational space, including sorting algorithms.
+This project conducts survey of 50 billion random programs in the CHIP-8 program space looking for anything that produces interesting visual output, response to input, or exhibits complex computational patterns, such as sorting algorithms.
+Nothing was found, but the techniques will be interesting in a few decades' time.
 </div>

+## Introduction

 I've had this idea for the past twenty years.
 What would happen if you had a computer and gave it random machine code?
 Obviously we're not talking about anything with a BIOS or other low-level firmware; what would happen if you filled a Nintendo cartridge with random data, or mashed random bytes into the hex editor of an Apple II.